blefnk/relivator-nextjs-template/README.md

 ## 🙌 Kudos to Collaborators

 We thank everyone for their contributions to this repository.
-Please visit [the corresponding page](/repo/contributing/contributors.md) to see the full list of contributors.
+Please visit [the release page](/releases) to see the full list of contributors and their authors.

 ## License